Medicine in Society

 Lead academic: Dr Annamaria Carusi

-On this course you’ll explore key topics in medicine in their medical, social and cultural complexity.
+On this course you'll explore key topics in medicine and health in their medical, social and cultural complexity.

 Over the duration of the course we'll introduce you to different disciplinary perspectives on medicine and health, as well as creative and problem-based learning approaches.
 You’ll develop the interdisciplinary skills needed to tackle complex medical challenges in research and in practice.

-You’ll study scholarly texts, as well as (where relevant) art, film, photography, music, and social media, and use a range of media when researching and communicating topics.
+Your study will take in medical science, as well as (where relevant) art, film, photography, music, and social media, and you’ll use a range of media when researching and communicating topics.
 The course will develop your skills in critical reading and communication.

 - Interdisciplinary Skills